-Students should strive to submit the iPOS online by the end of their first semester (MAS students) and are required to submit it when 50% of the minimum credit hours for the degree being pursued have been completed.
+Students should strive to submit the iPOS online by the end of their first semester and are required to submit it when 50% of the minimum credit hours for the degree being pursued have been completed.

-A Plan of Study (iPOS) must be filed online via MyASU with Graduate College.
+A Plan of Study (iPOS) must be filed online via My ASU with the Graduate College.
 It includes all courses to be taken, and a Faculty Advisor/Chair.
 For steps on how to submit your Plan of Study, please visit this website.

-- Faculty Advisor/Chair: In the iPOS system, students are required to submit a faculty advisor/chair.
-This person is automatically assigned for all Health Informatics students, please use the Academic Program Director, Dr. George Runger as the Advisor/Chair in the iPOS system. - Change of Coursework: If a student needs to change the coursework listed on the Plan of Study, the student will need to update the courses listed in the iPOS system and re-submit the iPOS for review.
+- ➤ Faculty Advisor/Chair: In the iPOS system, students are required to submit a faculty advisor/chair.
+This person is automatically assigned for all Health Informatics students, please use the Program Director as the Advisor/Chair in the iPOS system. - Change of Coursework: If a student needs to change the coursework listed on the Plan of Study, the student will need to update the courses listed in the iPOS system and re-submit the iPOS for review.
 This process is required if you projected a course you did not take, or if you need to change courses listed.
-The iPOS will be routed electronically to the Graduate Coordinator for review and approval, then subsequent routing for auditing by the Graduate College.
+The iPOS will be routed electronically to the graduate support coordinator for review and approval, then subsequent routing for auditing by the Graduate College.